gabrielchuv/SE7/Portfolio/ProjectEvaluationAndReflections.md

 ***

 ### Reflection on Working Practices
-The scrum framework (based on agile) used fitted the group really well, However, the separation of roles between the scrum master and product owner was a bit blurry at the beginning.
+The scrum framework (based on agile) used, fitted the group really well.
+However, the separation of roles between the scrum master and product owner was a bit blurry at the beginning.
 The product owner tried to tell the team how to organize the tech work at the start (which he shouldn’t have done).
 We quickly learned from our mistakes, and the PO organized the sprint planning meetings while, the SM planned the stand up meetings.

-In the design stage, different sections of the site were visualised/prototyped so the whole team had a clear vision and agreed on what the site should look like and how it should function.
+In the design stage, different sections of the site were visualized/prototyped so the whole team had a clear vision and agreed on what the site should look like and how it should function.
 Features were extracted from the prototype and given an assigned priority level that defined the different states of the project (MVP, version 2 etc).
 As we knew what features needed doing first (higher priority ones) from the start, our backlog was mostly made-up without too much discussion/planning.
-In addition, it was good that everyone were willing (and open) to give honest feedback and criticise each other’s ideas.
+In addition, it was good that everyone was willing (and open) to give honest feedback and criticize each other’s ideas.

 The stand-up meetings were a bit of a formality, the team was in constant communication on Microsoft Teams nearly everyday so any issues/ideas were instantly posted to the group.